iotaledger/streams/documentation/docs/overview.md

 ### Pre-Shared Keys

-A pre-shared key is a predefined key shared between users using other means than the subscription process noted above.
+A pre-shared key is a predefined key shared between users using other means than the [subscription process](#subscribers).
 These keys can be used to provide access restrictions to a stream without the need for a subscription process.

 :::note